JaKooLit/Debian-Hyprland/README.md

 - xdg-desktop-portal-hyprland [`LINK`](https://github.com/hyprwm/xdg-desktop-portal-hyprland)
 - rofi-wayland [`LINK`](https://github.com/lbonn/rofi)
 - wallust [`LINK`](https://codeberg.org/explosion-mental/wallust)
-- Imagemagick [`LINK`](https://github.com/ImageMagick/ImageMagick) - as of 23 AUG 2024, version 7 still not on official repo, hence needed to build from source

 > [!TIP]
 > To update to latest packages, re-running this script will auto update all.
 Script is configured to pull latest packages build for you.